Guides for SE student projects »

 • Run the downloaded installer and follow the instructions to complete the installation.

-• Suppose the JDK was installed in the directory C:\Program Files\Java\jdk-17 (this is the default location).
+• Suppose the JDK was installed in the directory C:\Program Files\Java\jdk-17 (this is the default location for Oracle, please check the installation directory within the installer for other distributors).

-• Verify installation by running the following command in your terminal (e.g. Command Prompt, PowerShell).
-You should see the version information for Java 17.0.12.
+• Verify installation by running the java -version command in your terminal (e.g. Command Prompt, PowerShell).

 Switching between Java versions